dwipaalfarisi/project-youtube-analytics/readme.md

 `get-yt-analytics.ipynb` is the raw of `main.py`

-`run.ipynb` is the notebook for this project.
+`run.ipynb` is the notebook for the project.